How do servo motors work?

 Badge It - Gold

-• Write a program (flowchart) to get the servo motor to turn from 0 to 90 degrees when the temperature goes up from 24 to 25 degrees Celsius (temperature_.
+- Write a program (flowchart) to get the servo motor to turn when the temperature goes above 25 degrees Celsius (temperature).

 Try It